ufal/npfl129/tasks/decision_tree.md

 We recommend using object-oriented programming to implement the decision tree classifier; if you are not familiar with it, now is a good time to go through some tutorials.
-Regarding the API of your decision tree implementation, you can take inspiration from the scikit-learn itself.
+Regarding the API of your decision tree implementation, you can take inspiration from scikit-learn itself.

 #### Tests Start: decision_tree_tests
 _Note that your results may be slightly different (because of varying floating point arithmetic on your CPU)._